In my day job at a major technology company, I mentor a lot of young adults. Most of them are college-aged interns and recent graduates.

-I always say the same thing, without any hesitation.
+I always say the same thing, without any hesitation: “No.”

 The last young person I was mentoring specifically asked if he should go on to grad school to get his master’s degree in Marketing Operations.
 Which did get me to change my stance a little bit.

 There are exceptions (obviously).
 Every person, career, and life situation is different.
-There are some people who can confidently move straight from their undergraduate degree into a graduate program.
+For example, most advanced scientific fields require a graduate degree, not to mention a PhD.
+Anyone pursuing specialized research as a career path should absolutely walk that path straight through grad school without delay!
+Some individuals can confidently move straight from their undergraduate degree into a graduate program just because it makes them happy.
 And good for them!
 But I suspect that population is small compared to the total number of people who consider pursuing advanced degrees.